Rohingya conflict: Separatist groups in the 1970s and 1980s

 In February 1978, government forces began a massive military operation named Operation Nagamin (Operation Dragon King) in northern Arakan, with the official focus of expelling so-called "foreigners" from the area prior to a national census.
 The primary objective of the Tatmadaw during the operation was to force RPF insurgents and sympathisers out of Arakan.
 As the operation extended farther northwest, hundreds of thousands of Rohingyas crossed the border seeking refuge in Bangladesh.

-Later, in a meeting between Burma's then-president Ne Win and Bangladesh's then-president Ziaur Rahman, Zia threatened to provide arms and training to the Rohingya refugees if Burma did not repatriate them.
+Later, in a meeting between Burma's then-president Ne Win and Bangladesh's then-president Ziaur Rahman, Ziaur threatened to provide arms and training to the Rohingya refugees if Burma did not repatriate them.
 Ne Win subsequently agreed to repatriate the Rohingya refugees under the supervision of the UNHCR, and accepted the Rohingyas as "lawful residents of Burma".

 In 1982, radical elements broke away from the Rohingya Patriotic Front (RPF) and formed the Rohingya Solidarity Organisation (RSO).
 It was led by Muhammad Yunus, the former secretary general of the RPF.
 The RSO became the most influential and extreme faction amongst Rohingya insurgent groups by basing itself on religious grounds.
 It gained support from various Islamist groups, such as Jamaat-e-Islami, Hizb-e-Islami, Hizb-ul-Mujahideen, Angkatan Belia Islam sa-Malaysia and the Islamic Youth Organisation of Malaysia.

 The Burmese Citizenship Law was introduced on 15 October 1982, and with the exception of the Kaman people, Muslims in the country were legally unrecognised and denied Burmese citizenship.